Things to see and do - Saint-Jean-de-Luz

 Tourist attractions Saint-Jean-de-Luz : Things to see and do

-Inside this plain and rather severe church, the raised choir is closed off by a beautiful wrought-iron screen, and a glistening gold reredos dating from the 17C.
-To the right of the main entrance, note the blocked doorway, the custom after a royal ..
+Inside this plain, even severe, church, the raised choir is closed off by a beautiful wrought-iron screen, and a glistening gold reredos dates from the 17C.
+To the right of the main entrance, note the blocked doorway, a custom after a royal marriag..

 This is a noble dwelling the façade of which is distinguished by its corner turrets and corbelled construction.
 Inside the old-Basque style is reflected in the straight run staircase.
 The manager of the Lohbiague ship probably had no idea of what was..